fatalis/SourceSplit/README.md

 ---------
 Due to bugs in LiveSplit 1.4.0, it's recommended to deactivate SourceSplit in the Splits Editor after activating (downloading) it the first time.
 Instead, you should activate it in the Layout Editor, under the "Control" category.

 Double-click "SourceSplit" after adding it to your layout to bring up the settings.
+After configuring everything you'll most likely want to turn on game time as primary timing, so that your splits will run off game time.
+You can do this by right-clicking LiveSplit and going to Compare Against->Game Time.

 #### Auto Split
 The default settings are fine unless you feel it's splitting too often.
 In that case you can use the whitelist and add maps you think it should split on completion.
 Note to those unfamiliar with LiveSplit: you must add a split in the Splits Editor for every map it's going to auto-split on.